Last Updated May, 2021

 – Artura Gallery – both an exhibition area and a bistro that hosts works of important Turkish artists.
 They have a beautiful atmosphere in the gallery’s courtyard under the trees, so be sure to stop by to get a cold coffee drink.
 Click here for the location.

 – Artura Art Craft.
 Another art gallery where the owner sells hand-made jewelry inspired by the Janissaries and the sailors of the Ottoman period.
-Here you’ll also find sandals by the Hellenistic period and accessories such as belts, wallets, and more.
+Here you’ll also find sandals from the Hellenistic period and accessories such as belts, wallets, and more.
 The location is here.

 – Atelier Art Center.
 If you love art, this center is the right place to go to in Küçükköy.
 This is not just a center.
 It is actually a house, workshop, and exhibition area of one artist who fled Istanbul to settle in this village.
 He lives here year-round, creates his work, and shares it with the public.
 Check where it is on a map.

 – Kabbak House.
-A gallery-shop where husband and wife sell hand-made gourd lamps.
+A gallery shop where husband and wife sell hand-made gourd lamps.
 Very beautiful and piece of art for sure!
 I wanted to buy one for our home.

 – Majka restaurant.
 A cafe in Küçükköy where you can find amazing Aegean breakfast and Bosnian pastry with olive oil.